openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 The `ipAddress`, `keystore` and `keystorePassword` parameters must be set.
 The optional `port` parameter defaults to 8081 and should not normally need to be changed.

-The optional parameter `trusting` defaults to false.
-It should be set to true only if validation of the hub's server certificate is failing, possibly because the hostname you are using for it does not match its internal hostname.
+The optional parameter `certValidate` defaults to true.
+It should be set to false only if validation of the hub's server certificate is failing, possibly because the hostname you are using for it does not match its internal hostname.
 If this happens, the leapbridge status will be: "OFFLINE - COMMUNICATION_ERROR - Error opening SSL connection", and a message like the following may be logged:
 ```Error opening SSL connection: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target```.